-When it comes to food fraud, each food safety standard has slightly different food fraud requirements.
+When it comes to food fraud, the food safety standards have minor differences in their requirements.
 For example, some standards require food businesses to include counterfeiting in their vulnerability assessments, while others don’t; some standards specify that vulnerability assessments must be performed on ingredients, while others state they should be done on finished products.
 Some explicitly require training in food fraud awareness, while others do not.

 Confused?
 We are here to help.
 Read on to find out which standards have what requirements, and get recommendations for creating a great food fraud prevention (VACCP) program.